-- Travelers Aid dba HOPE Atlanta, which provides emergency assistance and supportive housing. - North Fulton Community Charities, which provides rapid rehousing. - Hope through Soap, which provides outreach. - South Fulton Assessment Center, which provides financial assistance for shelter, homeless prevention, and rapid rehousing. - 3.
+- Travelers Aid dba HOPE Atlanta, which provides emergency assistance and supportive housing. - North Fulton Community Charities, which provides rapid rehousing. - Hope through Soap, which provides outreach. - Fulton County Assessment Centers, which provide financial assistance for shelter, homeless prevention, and rapid rehousing. - 3.
 Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again.